 The Office of Strategic Planning promotes “safe growth” policies that are integrated with the County and regional growth management policies to ensure the safety and quality of life in Polk County is enhanced.

 This unit is also responsible for the writing, budgeting, administration and management related to $10,000,000+ in grant awards from state, local, and federal sources.
-Examples of projects funded by grant monies include: COPS deputies, Victims of Crimes Advocates, Internet Crimes Against Children Investigations, Methamphetamine Enforcement, and the Sheriff’s News Network.
+Examples of projects funded by grant monies include: COPS deputies, Victims of Crimes Advocates, Internet Crimes Against Children Investigations, Methamphetamine Enforcement, and Domestic Violence Investigators.
 The Strategic Planning Unit, working in conjunction with the Fiscal Services' Grant accountant, ensures compliance with all grant regulations and guidelines as required by the granting authority.

 Did you know?

-Over the last 10 years, Polk County’s population has increased approximately 20%,making Polk County the ninth most populated county in Florida.
+Over the last 10 years, Polk County’s population has increased approximately 15%,making Polk County the ninth most populated county in Florida.

 Polk County is the fourth largest county in the state, with approximately 2,010 total square miles.